yjie10/lc-spellbook/README.md

 _These are problems I've completed but didn't write full notes for -- either because they're too simple, repeated, or I didn't find them particularly insightful._

 - [3451.
 Find Most Frequent Vowel and Consonant](https://leetcode.com/problems/find-most-frequent-vowel-and-consonant/description/) (Easy, 13min AC)
+- [2353.
+Design a Food Rating System](https://leetcode.com/problems/design-a-food-rating-system/description/) (Optimized version was heavily guided by GPT so I will not include in my notes, medium but TLE hell.
+P.S. use Python or Java to make life easier lol... )